RITHESH89/Employee-Performance-Analysis-Prediction/readme.md

 and builds a predictive model to support data-driven HR decision-making.
 - **Environment Satisfaction** → Direct impact on employee motivation and productivity
 - **Work-Life Balance** → Influences mental well-being and long-term performance
+- **Years at Company / Experience** → Reflects expertise, stability, and efficiency
+- **Department & Job Role** → Defines nature of work and performance expectations

 ##  Project Summary